 Tisagenlecleucel injection may cause a serious or life-threatening reaction called cytokine release syndrome (CRS).
 A doctor or nurse will monitor you carefully during your infusion and for at least 4 weeks afterwards.
-Tell your doctor if you have or have ever had hepatitis B virus infection (HBV), hepatitis C virus (HCV) infection, human immunodeficiency virus (HIV), an inflammatory disease such as gout, or if you have or think you may have any other type of infection now.
+Tell your doctor if you have an inflammatory disorder or if you have or think you may have any type of infection now.
 You will be given medications 30 to 60 minutes before your infusion to help prevent reactions to tisagenlecleucel.
-If you experience any of the following symptoms during and after your infusion, tell your doctor immediately: fever, chills, shaking, cough, loss of appetite, diarrhea, tiredness, difficulty breathing, shortness of breath, confusion, nausea, vomiting, dizziness, or lightheadedness.
+If you experience any of the following symptoms during and after your infusion, tell your doctor immediately: fever, chills, shaking, cough, diarrhea, muscle or joint pain, tiredness, difficulty breathing, shortness of breath, confusion, nausea, vomiting, dizziness, or lightheadedness.

-Tisagenlecleucel injection may cause severe or life-threatening central nervous system reactions.
-If you experience any of the following symptoms, tell your doctor immediately: headache, restlessness, confusion, anxiety, uncontrollable shaking of a part of the body, loss of consciousness, confusion, agitation, seizures, loss of balance, difficulty understanding, or difficulty speaking.
+Tisagenlecleucel injection may cause severe or life-threatening nervous system reactions.
+If you experience any of the following symptoms, tell your doctor immediately: headache, restlessness, confusion, anxiety, difficulty falling asleep or staying asleep, uncontrollable shaking of a part of the body, loss of consciousness, agitation, seizures, pain or numbness in an arm or leg, loss of balance, difficulty understanding, or difficulty speaking.

 Tisagenlecleucel injection is only available through a special restricted distribution program.
 A program called Kymriah REMS (Risk Evaluation and Mitigation Strategy) has been set up because of the risks of CRS and neurological toxicities.
 You can only receive the medication from a doctor and healthcare facility that participates in the program.
 Ask your doctor if you have any questions about this program.